 Arden-Macaulay case study provides an opportunity to explore benefits associated with infill development, which can be transferable to other infill developments.
 It is located some 1.5 km north west of Melbourne CBD, in lower reaches of Monee Ponds creek catchment, with a potential to become an integral part of the CBD, and in an area subject to flooding.
 Hence there will be benefits associated with improved productivity as well as improved flood resilience, in addition to usual liveability benefits (e.g. increased canopy cover, healthy waterways, micro climate, etc.).
-Therefore, this case study can be used learn benefits that are not fully understood (e.g. improved productivity) as well as for applying existing knowledge on benefits (e.g. increased greenspace).
+Therefore, this case study can be used learn benefits that are not fully understood (e.g. increased greenspace).